LeBron James: National team career

-James did not play at the 2010 FIBA World Championship but rejoined Team USA for the 2012 Olympics in London, England.
-He became the leader of the team, with Bryant, who would soon be 34, stepping back.
-James facilitated the offense from the post and perimeter, called the defensive sets, and provided scoring when needed.
+James did not play at the 2010 FIBA World Championship but became the leader of Team USA ahead of the 2012 Olympics in London.
 During a game against Australia, he recorded the first triple-double in U.S. Olympic basketball history with 11 points, 14 rebounds, and 12 assists.
 (Note: Assists were recorded as an official Olympic statistic starting in 1976.)
-Team USA went on to win their second straight gold medal, again defeating Spain in the final game.
+Team USA won the gold medal, again defeating Spain in the final game.
 James contributed 19 points in the victory, becoming the all-time leading scorer in U.S. men's basketball history.
-He also joined Michael Jordan as the only players to win an NBA MVP award, NBA championship, NBA Finals MVP, and Olympic gold medal in the same year.
-Afterwards, Krzyzewski said: "[James] is the best player, he is the best leader and he is as smart as anybody playing the game right now."
+He became the second player, alongside Michael Jordan, to win an NBA MVP award, NBA championship, NBA Finals MVP, and Olympic gold medal in the same year.

-After a 12-year gap, James rejoined the national team on the 2024 Olympic squad in Paris as Team Captain at 39 years old.
-Voted by the entire 592-strong U.S. delegation, James was named as one of the two Team USA flag-bearers for the opening ceremony of the games, becoming the first male basketball player to be so honored.
-James led the team in rebounds and assists.
-He recorded his second Olympic triple double in a comeback win in the semi-final against Serbia with 16 points, 12 rebounds and 10 assists.
-James became the first player in Olympic history with two triple doubles.
-Team USA went on to win their fifth straight gold medal, defeating France 98–87 in the final game, with James recording 14 points, 6 rebounds and 10 assists.
-At the conclusion of the tournament with averages of 14.2 points, 6.8 rebounds and 8.5 assists, James was named the FIBA Men's Olympics MVP and was selected to the FIBA Men's Olympics All-Star Five.
+After a 12-year hiatus from the Olympics, James joined the 2024 Olympic squad in Paris as team captain at 39 years old.
+He was one of two Team USA flag-bearers for the opening ceremony of the games, becoming the first male basketball player to receive the honor.
+James led the team in rebounds and assists, and recorded his second Olympic triple double, becoming the first player in Olympic history with two triple doubles.
+Team USA won their fifth straight gold medal, defeating France 98–87 in the final game.
+With averages of 14.2 points, 6.8 rebounds and 8.5 assists in the tournament, James was named the FIBA Men's Olympics MVP and was selected to the FIBA Men's Olympics All-Star Five.
 James became the third male basketball player to win three gold medals at the Olympics.

 Player profile

-Standing 6 ft 9 in tall and weighing 250 lbs, James has played the majority of his career at the small forward and power forward positions, but he has also been deployed at the other positions when necessary.
-His playing style, which is athletic and versatile, has drawn comparisons to Basketball Hall of Fame players Oscar Robertson; Magic Johnson and Michael Jordan.
-Through the 2024–25 season, James' career averages are 27.0 points, 7.5 rebounds, 7.4 assists, 1.5 steals, and 0.7 blocks per game.
-Throughout the 2010s, he was usually ranked as the best player in the NBA each season by ESPN and Sports Illustrated.
+Standing 6 ft 9 in tall and weighing 250 lbs, James has played the majority of his career at the small forward and power forward positions, but he has also been deployed at other positions when necessary.
+His playing style, which is athletic and versatile, has drawn comparisons to Basketball Hall of Fame players Oscar Robertson, Magic Johnson and Michael Jordan.
+(Note: Attributed to multiple references:)